Monokkel/Unreal-style-guide/README.md

 ## Amendments

-* Changed widget prefix from WBP_ to W_ to confirm with Epic's new standards
+* Changed widget prefix from WBP_ to W_ to conform with Epic's new standards
+* Changed static mesh prefix from S_ to SM_ to conform with Epic.
+* Removed warning about blueprint macro libraries.
+They have their uses.
+* Added prefix for primary data asset.
+Updated prefix for data assets.

 # };